cristobal/experiment-fastify-react-vite6-ssr/README.md

 # experiment-fastify-react-vite6-ssr
-Experimenting SSR with Fastify inject, React and Vite6
+Dev Server Experiment for SSR React by leveraging usage of:
+- Fastify inject
+- and Vite 6 Server Module Runner